anacosantos/TheInternetProject/README.md

 <h1 align="center"> TheInternetProject </h1>

 Step by step to creating test project.
 I used GitHub repositories and actions to do a continouus integration.
+My project was based on this website: https://the-internet.herokuapp.com/

 - I created a folder and push to Github create a new repository on the command line: